-The Management Company shall be paid an administrative fee out of the assets of each of the Funds attributable to the relevant Share Class.
-This administrative fee is calculated as a percentage of the daily net assets of that Share Class, accrued daily in the NAV of the relevant Share Class and paid quarterly in arrears.
-The administrative fee rate that is paid in respect of a Share Class is set out in the relevant Fund's Supplement.
+The Management Company shall be paid an administrative fee out of the assets of each of the Funds attributable to the relevant Unit Class.
+This administrative fee is calculated as a percentage of the daily net assets of that Unit Class, accrued daily in the NAV of the relevant Unit Class and paid typically quarterly in arrears.
+The administrative fee rate will vary across Funds and Unit Classes reflecting the differing expenses of such Funds and/or Unit Classes but the maximum administrative fee that is paid shall not exceed 0.25% per annum for all Unit Classes with the exception of Unit Classes BN, D, N, DL, G and NE where the maximum administrative fee that is paid shall not exceed 0.40% per annum.

 The purpose of the administrative fee is to provide a fixed rate of fees which covers the expenses of the Funds which expenses might otherwise be subject to fluctuation over time.
 The administrative fee ensures that the Funds are protected from these fluctuations, which would not be the case if the Funds had chosen to pay such charges directly.
-Any increase in the maximum rate of the administrative fee shown above will only be implemented upon giving not less than 1 months' notice to affected Shareholders.
+Any increase in the maximum rate of the administrative fee shown above will only be implemented upon giving not less than 1 months' notice to affected Unitholders.

-The administrative fees are fixed which means that the Management Company, or other Wellington Management affiliate elected by the Management Company, will bear any costs and expenses incurred by the relevant Share Classes in any period in excess of the administrative fee charged to the Share Classes.
-The Management Company will at all times be entitled to receive the entire amount of the administrative fee paid to it and retain the portion which exceeds the actual operating expenses incurred by the relevant Share Classes during any period, if any.
-The Management Company in its discretion may choose to waive a portion of the administrative fee as the level of assets in a particular Fund increases; however, as the level of assets in a particular Fund decreases, the Management Company may withdraw any waiver of the administrative fee.
-The maximum administrative fee per Share Class is disclosed in the relevant Supplement.
+The administrative fees are fixed which means that the Management Company, or other Wellington Management affiliate elected by the Management Company, will bear any costs and expenses incurred by the relevant Unit Classes in any period in excess of the administrative fee charged to the Unit Classes.
+The Management Company will at all times be entitled to receive the entire amount of the administrative fee paid to it and retain the portion which exceeds the actual operating expenses incurred by the relevant Unit Classes during any period, if any.
+The Management Company in its discretion may choose to waive a portion of the administrative fee as the level of assets in a particular Fund increases; however, as the level of assets in a particular Fund decreases, the Management Company withdraw any waiver of the administrative fee.
+The maximum administrative fee per Unit Class is disclosed above.

-Further, the Management Company may instruct the Company to pay a portion of the administrative fee directly out of the assets of the Fund to any third party service providers.
-In such case the administrative fee due to the Management Company will be reduced by the same amount.
+Further, the Management Company may instruct the Umbrella Fund to pay a portion of the administrative fee directly out of the assets of the Fund to any third party service providers.
+In such case, the administrative fee due to the Management Company will be reduced by the same amount.

-The administrative fee covers the following expenses, if applicable to the relevant Share Class:
+The administrative fee covers the following expenses, if applicable to the relevant Unit Class: